Farar: Remake

-In April 2022, it was revealed that Jabbar has directed a web-series based on telefilm, and will be released on ZEE5.
-The web-series features Sarwat Gillani, Mariam Saleem and Maha Hassan in leading roles.
+In 2022, Mehreen Jabbar directed a web series based on the telefilm, released on ZEE5.
+The series featured Sarwat Gillani, Mariam Saleem, and Maha Hassan in the leading roles.

 Reception

-Critical reception

-The telefilm is often praised due to its feminist approach and unconventional female characters.

-A reviewer from The Nation praised the writer's approach to present the classical dance respectfully.
+The telefilm was noted for its feminist perspective and its unconventional portrayal of female characters.
+A reviewer in The Nation praised the treatment of classical dance as respectful and considered.